imranariffin/coding-dojo-golang/README.md

 #### Credit

-This problem is an extension of the "Unique Email Addresses" posted on LeetCode [here](https://leetcode.com/problems/unique-email-addresses/).
+This problem is an extension of the "Unique Email Addresses" posted on [LeetCode](https://leetcode.com/problems/unique-email-addresses/).